boucadair/CATS-framework/draft-ldbc-cats-framework.md

 ~~~
 {: #fig-cats-example-overlay title="Example CATS Metric Distribution"}

-The above example mainly describes a per-instance computing-related metric distribution.
+The example in {{fig-cats-example-overlay}} mainly describes a per-instance computing-related metric distribution.
 In the case of distributing aggregated per-site computing-related metrics, the per-instance CB-ID information will not be included in the advertisement.
-Instead, a per-site CB-ID may be used in case multiple sites are connected to the Egress CATS router to explicitly indicate the site the aggregated metrics come from.
+Instead, a per-site CB-ID may be used in case multiple sites are connected to the Egress CATS-Router to explicitly indicate the site the aggregated metrics come from.

-However, a CB-ID is not required if the edge site can support consistently service instance selection.
+A CB-ID is not required if the edge site can support consistently service instance selection.

 ## Service Demand Processing

 The C-PS computes and selects paths that lead to Egress CATS-Routers according to the service and network metrics that have been advertised.
-The C-PS may be collocated with a Ingress CATS-Router (as shown in {{fig-cats-example-overlay}}) or logically centralized.
+The C-PS may be collocated with an Ingress CATS-Router (as shown in {{fig-cats-example-overlay}}) or logically centralized.

 This document does not specify any algorithm for path computation and selection purposes, but it is expected that a service demand or local policy may feed the C-PS computation logic with Objective Functions that provide some information about the path characteristics (e.g., in terms of maximum latency) and the selected service instance.

-In the example of {{fig-cats-example-overlay}}, when the client sends a service demand to "CATS-Router 1", the router solicits
+In the example shown in {{fig-cats-example-overlay}}, when the client sends a service demand to "CATS-Router 1", the router solicits
-the C-PS to select a service instance hosted by an edge site that can be accessed through a particular CATS-Router.
-The C-PS also determines a path to the Egress CATS-Router.
-This information is provided to Ingress CATS-Router ("CATS-Router 1") so that it can forward packets to their proper destination, as computed by the C-PS.
+the C-PS to select a service instance hosted by an edge site that can be accessed through a particular Egress CATS-Router.
+The C-PS also determines a path to that Egress CATS-Router.
+This information is provided to the Ingress CATS-Router ("CATS-Router 1") so that it can forward packets to their proper destination, as computed by the C-PS.

-A service transaction consists of one or more service packets sent by the client to an Ingress CATS-Router it is connected to.
-The Ingress CATS-Router classifies incoming packets by soliciting the C-TC classifier, encapsulates, and then forwards them to the C-PS-selected  Egress CATS-Router.
-When these packets reach the Egress CATS-Router, the outer header of the possible overlay encapsulation is removed and resulting packets are sent to the relevant service instance.
+A service transaction consists of one or more service packets sent by the client to an Ingress CATS-Router to which the client is connected to.
+The Ingress CATS-Router classifies incoming packets received from clients by soliciting the C-TC classifier.
+When a classification entry is found for the packets, the Ingress CATS-Router encapsulates and forwards them to the C-PS selected Egress CATS-Router.
+When these packets reach the Egress CATS-Router, the outer header of the possible overlay encapsulation is removed and inner packets are sent to the relevant service instance.

+> Note that multi-homed clients may be connected to multiple CATS domains that may be operated by the same or distinct service providers.
+This version of the framework does not cover multihoming specifics.

-## Instance Affinity
+## Service Instance Affinity

-Instance affinity is a key feature of CATS.
-It means that packets that belong to a given flow associated with a given service should always be sent to the same Egress CATS-Router which will forward them the same service instance.
-Furthermore, packets of a given flow should be forwarded along the same path to minimize the risk of jeopardizing the integrity of the communication established between thee client and the service instance.
+Instance affinity means that packets that belong to a flow associated with a service should always be sent to the same Egress CATS-Router which will forward them to the same service instance.
+Furthermore, packets of a given flow should be forwarded along the same path to avoid mis-ordering and to prevent the introduction of unpredictable latency variations.

 The affinity is determined at the time of newly formulated service demands.

-Note that different services may have different notions of what constitutes a 'flow' and may thus identify a flow differently.
-Typically a flow is identified by the 5-tuple value (source and destination addresses, source and destination ports, and protocol type).
-However, for instance, an RTP video streaming may use different port numbers for video and audio channels: in that case, affinity may be identified as a combination of the two 5-tuple flow identifiers so that both flows are addressed to the same service instance.
+Note that different services may have different notions of what constitutes a 'flow' and may, thus, identify a flow differently.
+Typically, a flow is identified by the 5-tuple transport coordinates (source and destination addresses, source and destination port numbers, and protocol).
+However, for instance, an RTP video stream may use different port numbers for video and audio channels: in that case, affinity may be identified as a combination of the two 5-tuple flow identifiers so that both flows are addressed to the same service instance.

 Hence, when specifying a protocol to communicate information about service instance affinity, a certain level of flexibility for identifying flows should be supported.
 Or, from a more general perspective, there should be a flexible mechanism to specify and identify the set of packets that are subject to a service instance affinity.

-More importantly, the means for identifying a flow for the purpose of ensuring instance affinity must be application-independent to avoid the need for service-specific instance affinity methods.

-Specifically, service instance affinity information should be configurable on a per-service basis.
+More importantly, the means for identifying a flow for the purpose of ensuring instance affinity should be application-independent to avoid the need for service-specific instance affinity methods.
+However, service instance affinity information may be configurable on a per-service basis.
 For each service, the information can include the flow/packets identification type and means, affinity timeout value, etc.

 This document does not define any mechanism for defining or enforcing service instance affinity.